Hydrodynamics, anomaly inflow and bosonic effective field theory: Variational principles for perfect barotropic fluids

 These results show that the action variational principle for the Euler equation \eqref{e-eq} cannot be formulated in terms of the original variables $(\r, \bm v)$, because variations should respect the constraints.
 As discussed in the main text, one solution is to vary with respect to the Clebsch scalar parameters which locally solve the constraints \be 1+1d:\ dp=0 \ \to \ p=d\th\,,\qquad\qquad 3+1d:\ dpdp=0\ \to \ p=d\th + \a d\b\,. \ee We refer the reader to \cite{zakharov1997hamiltonian,jackiw-rev} for an introduction to the formalism involving Clebsch parameterization of hydrodynamic fields.

-Another method described in Section \ref{sec:1+1hydro} is based on the use of admissible (diffeomorphism) variations which leads to the Carter-Lichnerowitz equations of motion reproducing the constraints.
+Another method described in Section \ref{sec:1+1hydro} is based on the use of admissible (diffeomorphism) variations which leads to the Carter-Lichnerowicz equations of motion reproducing the constraints.
 This will be further analyzed in the following.

 We first give the form of the action.
 Both relativistic and non-relativistic Lagrangians of a perfect fluid have been considered \cite{schutz1970perfect,seliger1968variational}.
 In fact, one could use a general variational formulation that is applicable independently of the spacetime symmetry \cite{jackiw-rev}.
 The action is